UPDATE: This story was updated on Feb. 21, 2020, to include profiles of St. Elmo Brady, Mary Elliott Hill, and Robert Henry Lawrence Jr.

 “It’s critical to learn about them,” he says, because it reinforces aspiration.
 “Their unreachable stars become reachable.”

-In celebration of Black History Month, C&EN is profiling six black chemists who made contributions to a wide range of disciplines.
+In celebration of Black History Month, C&EN is profiling nine black chemists who made contributions to a wide range of disciplines.
 This list is not comprehensive and is focused on scientists who are no longer alive.
-To add to the list, we want to hear from you: Who are black chemists, living or dead, whose work or life story inspires you?
+We want to continue to add to this list and we want to hear from you: Who are black chemists, living or dead, whose work or life story inspires you?
 Comment below to send us your suggestions.

 Around the turn of the 20th century, leprosy was a major public health concern in Hawaii.
 Alice Ball was a chemistry instructor at the College of Hawaii, which would become the University of Hawaii.
 She had earned a master’s degree in chemistry from the institution, looking for active components in a medicinal plant, the kava root.
 Ball was the first woman and first black woman to earn a chemistry degree at the university, as well as to become an instructor.